19hours/sg-statutes/Acts/Income Tax Act.md

 “foreign ship” has the same meaning as in section 13F;

-“holding”, in relation to a ship, means keeping the ship on a standby mode for use in offshore oil or gas activity;
+“holding”, in relation to a ship, means keeping the ship on a standby mode for use in offshore oil or gas activity, offshore renewable energy activity or offshore mineral activity;

 [Act 2 of 2016 wef 24/02/2015]

+[Act 34 of 2016 wef 25/03/2016]

-“mobilisation”, in relation to a ship, means bringing the ship to a state of readiness for use in offshore oil or gas activity, and includes moving the ship to the deployment site, and outfitting and re‑engineering the ship to bring it to a state of readiness for use in such activity;
+“mobilisation”, in relation to a ship, means bringing the ship to a state of readiness for use in offshore oil or gas activity, offshore renewable energy activity or offshore mineral activity, and includes moving the ship to the deployment site, and outfitting and re‑engineering the ship to bring it to a state of readiness for use in such activity;

 [Act 2 of 2016 wef 24/02/2015]

+[Act 34 of 2016 wef 25/03/2016]

 “operation” means —